2021-22 Best Hospitals: An Overview

 How did U.S. News build in risk adjustment?

-?
-Year of hospital admission.
+— Year of hospital admission.
 Quality of care tends to improve over time.
 This means the risk of adverse outcomes is less year to year.
-For that reason, year of admission is included as a risk factor.
+For that reason, and given that the ratings use five years of data, year of admission is included as a risk factor.

-?
-Comorbidities.
+— Comorbidities.
 A wide range of comorbidities such as diabetes is associated with higher death rates.
+This means a patient has multiple diagnoses, with the primary diagnosis being treated, which typically means more challenging care.
 We used an inventory known as the Elixhauser comorbidities in risk adjustment.

 Why did U.S. News adjust for socioeconomic status?